Swifts

 have several important advantages; longevity,

-security, centralised management, privacy,
+security, centralised management, privacy, opportunites for observation

 and CCTV/web cam installation, excellent